sasqwatch/yawast/README.md

 Because.

 This is meant to provide a easy way to perform initial analysis and information discovery.
-It won't provide a full suite of testing tools, as there are better ways to do that - but it will provide basic information to help target further testing.
+It's not a full testing suite, and it certainly isn't Metasploit.
+The idea is to provide a quick way to perform initial data collection, which can then be used to better target further tests.

 ####Tests